dsyme/azure-content/articles/storage/storage-fsharp-how-to-use-blobs.md

 The example below creates a new append blob and appends some data to it, simulating a simple logging operation.

-    //Get a reference to a container.
-    let appendContainer = blobClient.GetContainerReference("my-append-blobs")
+    // Get a reference to a container. let appendContainer = blobClient.GetContainerReference("my-append-blobs")

-    //Create the container if it does not already exist. appendContainer.CreateIfNotExists()
+    // Create the container if it does not already exist. appendContainer.CreateIfNotExists()

-    //Get a reference to an append blob. let appendBlob = appendContainer.GetAppendBlobReference("append-blob.log")
+    // Get a reference to an append blob. let appendBlob = appendContainer.GetAppendBlobReference("append-blob.log")

-    //Create the append blob.
+    // Create the append blob.
 Note that if the blob already exists, the CreateOrReplace() method will overwrite it.
-    //You can check whether the blob exists to avoid overwriting it by using CloudAppendBlob.Exists(). appendBlob.CreateOrReplace()
+    // You can check whether the blob exists to avoid overwriting it by using CloudAppendBlob.Exists(). appendBlob.CreateOrReplace()

     let numBlocks = 10

-    //Generate an array of random bytes.
-    let rnd = new Random()
+    // Generate an array of random bytes. let rnd = new Random()
     let bytes = Array.zeroCreate<byte>(numBlocks)
     rnd.NextBytes(bytes)

-    //Simulate a logging operation by writing text data and byte data to the end of the append blob. for i in 0 .. numBlocks-1 do let msg = String.Format("Timestamp: {0:u} \tLog Entry: {1}{2}",DateTime.UtcNow, bytes[i], Environment.NewLine) appendBlob.AppendText(msg)
+    // Simulate a logging operation by writing text data and byte data to the end of the append blob. for i in 0 .. numBlocks-1 do let msg = String.Format("Timestamp: {0:u} \tLog Entry: {1}{2}",DateTime.UtcNow, bytes.[i], Environment.NewLine) appendBlob.AppendText(msg)

-    //Read the append blob to the console window.
+    // Read the append blob to the console window.
     Console.WriteLine(appendBlob.DownloadText())

 See [Understanding Block Blobs, Page Blobs, and Append Blobs](https://msdn.microsoft.com/library/azure/ee691964.aspx) for more information about the differences between the three types of blobs.